-64 What is Meant by Pre-FIRM and Post-FIRM?

-65 Non-Substantial Improvements

-66 Non-Substantial Improvement: Lateral Addition

-67 Substantial Improvement: Additions

-68 Substantial Improvement: Renovation Only

-69 Elevating an Existing Building

-70 Estimating Substantial Damage

-71 Repair of Damaged Buildings

-72 Paying for Post-Flood Compliance
+63 .
+Pools in Flood Hazard Areas 64 .
+Solar Power Facilities and Solar Panels in Flood Hazard Areas EXISTIN G BUILDINGS 65 .
+Improvements and Repairs of Buildings in Flood Zones 66 .
+What is Meant by Pre-FIRM and Post-FIRM?
+67 .
+Substantial Improvement/Substantial Damage Desk Reference 68 .
+Answers to Questions about Substantial Improvement and Substantial Damage 69 .
+Estimating Costs of Improvements and Repairs 70 .
+Estimating Substantial Damage 71 .
+Non-Substantial Improvements 72 .
+Non-Substantial Improvement: Lateral Addition 73 .
+Substantial Improvement: Additions 74 .
+Substantial Improvement: Renovation Only 75 .
+Elevating an Existing Building 76 .
+Repair of Damaged Buildings 77 .
+Paying for Post-Flood Compliance

 FLOOD PROTECTION AND MITIGATION

-73 Some Flood Protection for Older Homes is Easy and Low Cost

-74 Small Berms or Floodwalls May Protect Older Buildings75 Some Flood Mitigation Projects are More Costly Up Front
+- 78 ......
+Some Flood Protection for Older Homes is Easy and Low Cost - 79 ......
+Small Berms or Floodwalls May Protect Older Buildings - 80 ......
+Some Flood Mitigation Projects are More Costly Up Front